-The Fund is permitted to enter into securities lending, repurchase and reverse repurchase transactions as set out in the Fund's annual information form.
+The Fund is permitted to enter into securities lending, repurchase and reverse repurchase transactions as set out in the Fund's Simplified Prospectus.
 These transactions involve the temporary exchange of securities for collateral with a commitment to redeliver the same securities on a future date.